-Bellevue is a "managing for results" city and wants residents to know it spends wisely.
-Being publicly accountable, spending limited resources effectively and efficiently while providing value to stakeholders is very important to Bellevue's elected and appointed officials.
-To this end, Bellevue uses a variety of tools to keep in touch with residents and examine its performance regularly.
+Bellevue is a "managing for results" city, careful to spend wisely.
+Being accountable and spending limited resources effectively and efficiently, while providing value to stakeholders is very important to us.
+To this end, Bellevue uses a variety of surveys and other reports to keep in touch with residents and examine its performance regularly.

 Community Report - City Vital Signs

 Annual Performance Reports – Results from the performance resident survey and community indicators called "Bellevue Vital Signs" give the reader a sense of the city's overall health.

 Performance Measures Survey - Scientifically valid annual survey that assesses how residents view the city's services and overall performance.